 How one Pathstream student transitioned from a teaching career to an Agile Project Manager role in less than 3 months.

-“The whole platform and process was seamless,” she explains, “I liked the user interface of the Pathstream platform.
+“The whole platform and process were seamless,” she explains, “I liked the user interface of the Pathstream platform.
 The verbiage used in the courses was also easy to understand.
-The lessons took the content from the Certified Associate in Project Management (CAPM) and Project Management Body of Knowledge (PMBOK) textbooks and put it in simpler terms so that I could actually absorb and understand it.
-The experiential assignments were also really helpful because, before taking this program, I did not have any prior experience with project management but I quickly was able to complete the types of tasks an employer would expect me to do on the job.”
+The lessons took the content from the Certified Associate in Project Management (CAPM) and Project Management Body of Knowledge (PMBOK) textbooks.
+They put it in simpler terms so I could absorb and understand it.
+The experiential assignments were also helpful because, before taking this program, I had no prior experience with project management.
+Still, I quickly completed the types of tasks an employer would expect me to do on the job.”

 As Toni progressed through the coursework, she also started applying to project management jobs.
-She didn’t expect immediate results because she had been applying to jobs for about a year while she was living in South Korea and experienced many rejections.
-However, once she added the NYU certificate to her resume, she had different results.
-Within three months of starting the program she was offered a role as an Agile Project Manager for OmbuLabs, a remote startup with headquarters in Philadelphia.
+She didn’t expect immediate results because she had been applying for jobs for about a year while living in South Korea and experienced many rejections.
+However, she had different results once she added the NYU certificate to her resume.
+Within three months of starting the program, she was offered an Agile Project Manager role for OmbuLabs, a remote startup with headquarters in Philadelphia.
 The company is a lean software boutique that helps companies upgrade their servers and systems.

 “I found this job through Indeed and had an awesome interview process,” Toni says, “OmbuLabs is a really small team.
-The person I interviewed with had just completed a coding boot camp herself and was transitioning careers as well.
+The person I interviewed had just completed a coding boot camp and was transitioning careers.
 Hearing her story gave me hope that they would grant me that same grace and opportunity to learn and grow.”

-Toni was offered the job and got to spend the last few months applying everything she learned about in the NYU project management program.
+Toni was offered the job and spent the last few months applying everything she learned in the NYU project management program.
 “I’m monitoring projects, managing the budget, looking at schedules, communicating with clients, and keeping track of everything that’s going on,” she explains.

 “At the beginning of last year, I was pretty miserable,” she acknowledges, “I felt like I wasn’t going anywhere fast.
 There was just no end in sight in terms of job rejections.
 I kept getting told that I didn’t have enough experience.
-But now that I’ve completed this program and started this job, I finally feel that I can start building my own path.
-People just have to be willing to give you a chance to do that.
-That’s why I’m looking to do some side work with a few black-owned tech companies that are really pushing initiatives to have more inclusivity within the tech field.
-Now that I’ve landed in this role I’m ready to contribute in any way I can to making more opportunities for folks like myself.”
+But now that I’ve completed this program and started this job, I finally feel I can start building my own path.
+People have to be willing to give you a chance to do that.
+That’s why I’m looking to do some side work with a few black-owned tech companies pushing initiatives to have more inclusivity within the tech field.
+Now that I’ve landed in this role, I’m ready to contribute in any way I can to make more opportunities for folks like myself.”

-Her advice to other people who are looking to start a new career or build their own path?
-“Keep going and don’t give up.
+Her advice to other people looking to start a new career or build their own path?
+“Keep going, and don’t give up.
 There’s no one way to do anything.
-Explore new things and try new areas because you just never know where it could lead you.
-I’m lucky to be at a company where I’m constantly learning new things.
-I’m still studying and I’m still moving forward because things could change tomorrow.
+Explore new things and try new areas because you never know where it could lead you.
+I’m lucky to be at a company where I constantly learn new things.
+I’m still studying, and I’m still moving forward because things could change tomorrow.
 You’re never really finished learning.”